-Just as many other species do, wolves and bears depend on what are called ecological corridors.
+Like many other species, wolves and bears depend on what are called “ecological corridors”.

-Ecological corridors are parts of a territory that connect different natural environments.
+Ecological corridors are parts of an area that connect different natural environments.
 They can be natural watercourses such as rivers and creeks, forested spaces, hedges that function as windbreaks, forests and fields.
-These passages allow animals to travel from one environment to another, and especially to reproduce with a mate that has a different genetic makeup.
-This movement is therefore essential in ensuring genetic diversity within a species, and in maintaining diversity in terms of ecosystems.
-The richer and more diversified an ecosystem is, the stronger and more resilient it is.
+They allow animals to roam from one environment to another, especially to reproduce with genetically diverse mates.
+This movement is therefore essential for ensuring genetic diversity within a species, and for ecosystem diversity.
+The richer and more diversified an ecosystem, the stronger and more resilient it is.

 …and for plants!

-In order to colonize new portions of land and find better growing conditions, plants in Gatineau Park also travel.
+To colonize new portions of land and find better growing conditions, plants in Gatineau Park also travel.
 How?
 With the help of allies.
-Animals and insects transport impressive quantities of pollen, seeds and nuts when they eat and when they move.
-Just think about squirrels and the amount of seeds and pine cones they have stored all over the forest — or a bear with burrs in its fur, or that travels several kilometres and, when it defecates, leaves behind seeds from the fruit it has eaten.
+Animals and insects transport impressive quantities of pollen, seeds and nuts when they eat and move.
+Just think about squirrels and the vast number of seeds and pine cones they stored all over the forest — or a bear with burrs in its fur, or that travels several kilometres and leaves behind seeds from the fruit it has eaten when it defecates.

 Ecological corridors are very important, but also fragile.
-Several things, like a road, a fence or a railway track, can create a physical barrier for animals, and prevent them from being able to travel between different natural environments.
+A road, a fence or a railway track, can create a physical barrier for animals, and block them from moving between different natural environments.

-There are also psychological barriers that can create the same result and isolate environments.
+Psychological barriers can create the same result and isolate environments.
 One of these barriers is human activity.
-Some animals, such as the lynx, for example, are especially sensitive to noise and odours linked to the presence of humans in their territory.
-For some animals, like centipedes, turtles or mice, crossing a trail can be just like trying to cross a multi-lane highway!
+Some animals, such as the lynx, are especially sensitive to noise and odours created by the presence of humans in their territory.
+For some animals, like centipedes, turtles or mice, crossing a trail can be like trying to cross a multi-lane highway!

 Unofficial trails in Gatineau Park contribute to habitat fragmentation when they are regularly used.
-The repeated presence of people using these trails can also be a detriment to movement for more timid species like fishers and weasels.
-These animals can sense the presence of humans as a threat, even long after a person has passed by on a trail, and they will not dare approach it.
+The repeated presence of people on these trails can also inhibit to movement by more timid species like fishers and weasels.
+These animals can sense the presence of humans as a threat long after a person has passed by on a trail, and they will not dare approach it.
 You can help protect these species by using only official trails.

-The NCC is actively working to limit barriers and conserve connectivity between environments, through partnerships and projects such as the Responsible Trail Management project.
+The NCC is working actively to limit barriers and conserve connectivity between environments through partnerships and projects like the Responsible Trail Management project.